 Obviously all the details from each publication cannot be included in this report because of lack of space but the most important details of the methods and data used are retained.
 The style is telegraphic and hence phrases such as ‘Note that …’ should be read ‘The authors [of the original model] note that …’.
 The number of records within each site and source mechanism category are given if this information was reported by the authors of the study.
 Sometimes these totals were found by counting the numbers in each category using the tables listing the data used and, therefore, they may be inaccurate.

-This report contains details of all studies for PGA and response spectra that could be found in the literature (journals, conference proceedings, technical reports and some Ph.D. theses) although some may have been inadvertently missed2.
+This report contains details of all studies for PGA and response spectra that could be found in the literature (journals, conference proceedings, technical reports and some Ph.D. theses) although some may have been inadvertently missed3.
 Some of the studies included here have not been seen but are reported in other publications and hence the information given here may not be complete or correct.
-Since this resource has been written in many distinct periods over more a decade (2000–2017), the amount of information given for each model varies, as does the style.
+Since this resource has been written in many distinct periods over almost two decades (2000–2018), the amount of information given for each model varies, as does the style.

 In the equations unless otherwise stated, D, d, R, r, X, Δ or similar are distance and M or similar is magnitude and all other independent variables are stated.
 PGA is peak ground acceleration, PGV is peak ground velocity and PSV is relative pseudo-velocity.